-On our family trip to Hawaii, we tried something different.
+I fully researched this device and it is the only FAA Child Safety Device, so in my mind, it is the only option.
+On our family trip to Hawaii, we gave it a shot.
 Holden wore the strappy CARES (Child Aviation Restraint) system.
 It’s an FDA-approved restraint system that loops around the seat back and the seat belt to give him more security than a regular airplane seatbelt while also:

 - giving us one less huge thing to lug on board (fitting in my carry-on easily)

 - making it that much harder for him to kick the seat in front of him (legs too short – ha ha!)

 - impressing the woman in front of us also traveling with 2 little ones

 On our subsequent cross-country trips, we went one step further and let Holden try out the regular seat belt and put seat-kicking Milo in the CARES unit.
 This was also our strategy on the flight to Denmark from San Francisco.

 If you’re still carrying car seats onboard airplanes, check out the lower profile nylon backpack for car seats: this is the thin bag thingie still converts your mammoth car seat into a backpack but it also packs up tiny.
 Get this if you have to bring car seats on board.